anuskaamitra16/Anudip_Python/README.md

-<p>Basic Python Programs And Data Analysis</p>
+<h1>Basic Python Programs And Data Analysis</h1>
 <br>
-This respository contains basics python programs to practice on and also contains data analysis using python libraries such as pandas , matplotlib, numpy, scipy.
+<p>This respository contains basics python programs to practice on and also contains data analysis using python libraries such as pandas , matplotlib, numpy, scipy.</p>